 To avoid unit damage when pressure testing gas piping, isolate the unit from the gas supply piping.
-At no time should the gas pressure applied to the unit exceed 14" W.C..
+The gas pressure applied to the unit should never exceed 14" W.C..
 Leak test all external piping thoroughly using a soap and water solution or suitable equivalent.
 The gas piping used must meet all applicable codes.